geru/hrk-toggle/README.md

 #### Toggle formatting classes

-  - hrk-toggle-fmt-x: a general-purpose toggle that allows any icon as its trigger and puts an X to close ?? check this
+  - hrk-toggle-fmt-x: a general-purpose toggle that allows any icon as its trigger and puts an X to close
   - hrk-toggle-fmt-caret: show opener closer caret symbols
   - hrk-toggle-fmt-plusminus: toggle with + and - symbols
   - hrk-toggle-fmt-ellipsis: toggle with ... and X